joyalgeorgekj/PatchMyResume/README.md

 ---

+<a name="security-data-handling" id="security-data-handling"></a>

 ## 🔒 Security & Data Handling

 We prioritize user security and data privacy.
 For detailed security policies and vulnerability reporting, please see **[security.md](./security.md)**.

+### ⚠️ IMPORTANT: Private Vulnerability Reporting

+If you find a security vulnerability, **DO NOT** create a public GitHub Issue.
+Please report it privately using the designated channel:
+- Navigate to the **Security** tab of this repository and click **"Report a vulnerability"** to create a private Draft Security Advisory.

 ### Security Principles